-Per Section 2617(b) of the PHS Act, Unmet Need is defined as the number of PLWH in a state/territory who are aware of their HIV status but for which there is no evidence of at least one of the following three components of HIV primary medical care during a specified 12-month time frame: (1) VL test result, (2) CD4 test result, or (3) provision of ART.
+Unmet Need is defined as the number of people with HIV in a state/territory who are aware of their HIV status but for which there is no evidence of at least one of the following three components of HIV primary medical care during a specified 12-month time frame: (1) VL test result, (2) CD4 test result, or (3) provision of ART.

-If you are applying for RWHAP Part B supplemental funding due to Unmet Need in the state/territory, then please indicate that you are applying for funds to address Unmet Need in this section and do not provide a narrative.
+If you are applying for RWHAP Part B supplemental funding due to Unmet Need in the state/territory, then please indicate that you are applying for funds to address Unmet Need in this section and provide the Unmet Need Framework and corresponding narrative from your application in response to NOFO # HRSA-17-036 as Attachment 7.
+If you have updated your Unmet Need Framework and corresponding narrative since the submission of your application in response to NOFO # HRSA-17-036, then submit the updated framework and corresponding narrative as Attachment 7.

-The HIV/AIDS Unmet Need Framework and corresponding narrative from the FY 2017 RWHAP Part B HIV Care Program application (NOFO # HRSA-17-036, Needs Assessment Section 3 and Attachment 6) will be provided to the external ORC.
-If you have updated your HIV/AIDS Unmet Need Framework and corresponding narrative since the submission of your FY 2017 RWHAP Part B HIV Care Program application under HRSA-17-036, and would like the updated information to be considered in review of this application, you must submit the updated framework and corresponding narrative as Attachment 6.
+If you are NOT applying for RWHAP Part B supplemental funding due to Unmet Need in the state/territory, then please indicate that requested funds are to address a different demonstrated need as listed in Section 2620(b) of the

-If you are NOT applying for RWHAP Part B supplemental funding due to Unmet Need in the state/territory, then please indicate that requested funds are to address a different demonstrated need as listed in Section 2620(b) of the RWHAP legislation (see Section I. 1. of this NOFO) and do not provide a narrative.
+RWHAP legislation (see Section I. 1. of this NOFO) and do not provide a narrative.

-3) Assessment of Emerging Populations with Special Needs
+2) Assessment of New or Emerging Populations with Special Needs

 The RWHAP legislation requires the state/territory to determine the needs of emerging populations who may have limited access to existing HIV care and services.
-These needs and service gaps should be incorporated into the FY 2019 Implementation Plan narrative of this application and align with the previously submitted FY 2016 Integrated Plan.
+These needs and service gaps should be incorporated into the FY 2020 implementation plan narrative of this application and align with the previously submitted FY 2016 Integrated Plan.
 The applicant can use RWHAP Part B supplemental funding to address identified needs.

-If you are applying for RWHAP Part B supplemental funding due to emerging populations in the state/territory, identify no more than six (6) emerging populations to be served.
+If you are applying for RWHAP Part B supplemental funding due to new or emerging populations in the state/territory, identify no more than six (6) new or emerging populations to be served.
 Provide a narrative that addresses each of the following elements: